AndresMGA/harmonica_react/README.md

     item in events.json

     If a new event is due:
-        If it is a count in event:
+        If it is a count-in event:
             - passes count to <CountIn>
             - passes count to <AudioPlayer>
                 (this is to ensure that metronome can be heard)